Nirvisha82/Nirvisha82/README.md

 ---

-## 🚀 My Journey So Far
+## 🚀 About Me

 I'm a passionate developer who loves building systems where **backend engineering meets artificial intelligence**.
 My experience spans designing scalable APIs, experimenting with LLMs, and creating full-stack applications that actually solve real problems.

 🎓 I'm currently pursuing my Master's in Computer Science at the University of Florida, focusing on **AI systems**, **cloud architecture**, and **data-driven applications**.

-Over the years, I've worked across domains—from automation pipelines and ML workflows to large-scale retrieval systems.
+Over the years, I've worked across domains, from automation pipelines and ML workflows to large-scale retrieval systems.
 I especially enjoy tinkering with LLMs, optimizing distributed pipelines, and turning prototypes into polished products.

-My work is guided by one goal: **to build smart, reliable, and impactful software**—whether that's an AI-powered assistant or a clean backend for a complex product.

 ```typescript
 const nirvisha = {